viktorrusakov/happy-control/README.md

 # Nonlinear Algebraic Approximation of Control Systems

 A Python implementation of an algorithm for construction homogeneous approximations of nonlinear control systems.
-For description of the algoritm refer to ...
+For description of the algorithm refer to ...

 ## Installation